-- Artificial insemination (including in vitro fertilization) and related services. - Treatment of work-related injuries covered by workers' compensation laws or for work-related services you receive through a medical clinic or a similar facility provided or maintained by an employer. - Charges toward your deductible or coinsurance requirements for in-network, out-of-network and non-Participating providers that: - > Exceed our approved amount. - > Are for non-covered and limited covered services. - > Apply to deductibles, prescription copayments or coinsurance paid under other plans. - Injury or sickness sustained or contracted in the armed forces or any country. - Services provided in a Veterans Administration Hospital for a covered person with military serviceconnected disability. - Services, supplies or treatments provided or covered under any governmental plan or law or which would have been furnished without cost in the absence of this coverage - or for which the covered person has no legal obligation to pay.
+- Artificial insemination (including in vitro fertilization) and related services. - Treatment of work-related injuries covered by workers' compensation laws or for work-related services you receive through a medical clinic or a similar facility provided or maintained by an employer. - Charges toward your deductible or coinsurance requirements for in-network, out-of-network and non-Participating providers that: - > Exceed our approved amount. - > Are for non-covered and limited covered services. - > Apply to deductibles, prescription copayments or coinsurance paid under other plans. - Charges incurred because of war, declared or undeclared, or any act thereof. - Injury or sickness sustained or contracted in the armed forces or any country. - Services provided in a Veterans Administration Hospital for a covered person with military serviceconnected disability. - Services, supplies or treatments provided or covered under any governmental plan or law or which would have been furnished without cost in the absence of this coverage - or for which the covered person has no legal obligation to pay.